Technology-Notes/kiemlicz-util-wiki/Kubernetes-Service.md

 - if selectors are not configured then:
    - DNS returns `CNAME` records for ExternalName -type Services
    - DNS returns records for and Endpoints that share a name with this Service, for all other types

+Using headless service it is possible to expose pods hostname for cluster availability (required: `hostname` and `subdomain` on the pod)

 # ClusterIP
 `type: ClusterIP`